Faithfully Yours Or Yours Faithfully

 When to Use "Faithfully Yours"

 "Faithfully yours" is employed when you know the name of the recipient and have addressed them personally in the salutation.
-For example, if you begin your letter with "Dear Mr. Smith," "Dear Ms. Jones," or "Dear Dr. Brown," you would appropriately close with "Faithfully yours."
-This closing conveys a sense of personal connection while maintaining formality.
+Here's one way to look at it: if you begin your letter with "Dear Mr. Smith," "Dear Ms. Here's the thing — jones," or "Dear Dr. And brown," you would appropriately close with "Faithfully yours.
+Practically speaking, " This closing conveys a sense of personal connection while maintaining formality.
 It suggests a level of familiarity built upon a prior relationship or established communication.

 Examples of appropriate use: